PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

 ## Behavior

 When the application is executed it will open a browser and show the home page.

-This page does not require authentication and it just shows a simple description of the application:
+This page does not require authentication:

 ![Home Page](_assets/hybrid-client-with-consent-1.png "Home Page")